erose/recipes/savory_thai_noodles.md

   - 1 red chile, such as Fresno, thinly sliced (optional)
   - 4 lime wedges, for serving

-PREPARATION
-Make the sauce: In a blender or bowl, combine all the ingredients and mix until smooth.
+Make the sauce: in a blender or bowl, combine all the ingredients and mix until smooth.
 It should be thick but pourable like barbecue sauce; add water as needed to thin it out.

 Cook noodles for stir-frying according to the package directions; they should be slightly underdone.
 After draining, rinse well with cold water to stop the cooking.
 Toss noodles in 1 teaspoon coconut oil to prevent sticking.
 Cut scallions: Thinly slice the white parts, and cut the pale and dark green parts into 1-inch lengths.